ericaraujophd/25fa-social-modeling/netlogo/index.md

 - Common Problems and Solutions (20 min)
 - Extending Models with New Features (15 min)
 - Where to Go Next in Your Modeling Journey (10 min)

-## Learning Approach

-This course uses a **learning-by-doing** approach:

-- Start with exploration and experimentation
-- Build understanding through hands-on activities
-- Progress from simple concepts to complete models
-- Focus on visual and conceptual understanding first

 ## Getting Started